FreeRCT/FreeRCT/doc/manual.rst

 Path building
 -------------

-NOT EVERYTHING WORKS YET AS DESCRIBED BELOW (BUT WE ARE WORKING ON IT)

 A path can be build by opening the path gui.
 Click 'Paths' in the toolbar.
 A window appears with the following buttons: